talentsec/lev_doc/README.md

 What you are reading now is the Developer Guide of LEV.
-It introduces how to quickly develop and debug cyber security tools/workflow on LEV.
+It introduces how to quickly develop and debug cybersecurity tools/workflow on LEV.

 ## Before reading